filip-szczepankiewicz/fwf_seq_resources/README.md

 The design of the gradient waveforms (b-tensor shapes) and the signal sampling schemes (b-values, rotations etc.) must be considered when setting up he experiment.
 A comprehensive review of the factors that need be considered is found [here](https://arxiv.org/ftp/arxiv/papers/2007/2007.07631.pdf).
 In general, the design is informed by the hardware, the intended analysis technique and the organ/subject characteristics.
 Below, we have collected tools and examples related to the experimental design.

 **Waveform design**
 A framework for numerical gradient waveform optimization was published by [Sjölund et al.](https://doi.org/10.1016/j.jmr.2015.10.012) and is available on [GitHub](https://github.com/jsjol/NOW).
-This framework also includes compensation of concomitant field gradient effects, as described [here](https://doi.org/10.1002/mrm.27828).
+This framework also includes [concomitant gradient compensation](https://doi.org/10.1002/mrm.27828), as well as [motion encoding compensation]().

 **Example sampling schemes**
 Examples of sampling schemes appropriate for a given combination of organ and analysis technique are found in the [SamplingSchemes](/SamplingSchemes) folder.